oddbird/css-sandbox/src/toggles/explainer.md

 we have a few goals for
 _how this feature should work_:

-- Accessibility should be baked in by default, rather than relying on author intervention
+- Accessibility should be handled internally whenever possible, rather than relying on author intervention
 - Relationships between a trigger and its impact should be established and accessed in CSS,